rishabhgupta123321/DelhiToken-ERC20/README.md

 - **Functions**: Transfer, approve, check balances.

 ## Code Breakdown
 `DelhiToken.sol` inherits OpenZeppelin’s `ERC20` contract for secure token logic.
-I set the name to "DelhiToken" and symbol to "DLT" in the constructor, minting 1,000,000 tokens to my wallet.
+I set the name to "DelhiToken" and symbol to "DLT" in the constructor, minting 1,000,000 tokens with 18 decimals to my wallet.
 I learned how `decimals()` ensures precision and how Remix simplifies deployment.
 OpenZeppelin’s audited code gave me confidence in its security.

 ## Files
 - **`DelhiToken.sol`**: Defines the ERC-20 token.